Queen Sinjeong: Death of son, accession of distant relative

 Her son died childless on 25 July 1849, and was succeeded by a distant relative, Cheoljong of Joseon three days later on 28 July.
 After the death of her son, she was given the title Grand Queen Dowager Hyoyu.

-Queen Sunwon then adopted a male relative after the death of her grandson, King Heonjong died, and he had no issue with either of his wives thus the lineage of King Jeongjo died out.
+Queen Dowager Myeonggyeong then decided to adopt a male relative after the death of her grandson, King Heonjong, as he had no issue with either of his wives thus having the lineage of King Jeongjo died out.

 Some officials suggested that a distant royal member, Yi Ha-jeon, could succeed the throne.
 But he was eight years old, as well as a descendant of Grand Internal Prince Deokheung, and merely an 11th cousin once removed to Heonjong.
 The grandmother of the late king, Queen Dowager Myeonggyeong (King Sunjo's widow), preferred to choose the next king herself from closer relatives.

 From those relatives, she selected Yi Won-beom, one of few living descendants of King Yeongjo and a second cousin once removed to Heonjong.
 She decided to adopt him as the heir and sent officials to ask his family to return to the mainland from Ganghwa Island.

 When Yi Won-beom arrived in the palace, he was first given the royal title of "Prince Deokwan", and descendants of Prince Euneon were again regarded as royalty.

 On July 28, 1849, Cheoljong ascended the throne in Changdeok Palace, and the Queen Dowager served as regent for two years.
-Once again, with her influence, the Queen Dowager Cheoljong married the daughter of Kim Mun-geun, who was a third cousin of Queen Sunwon, in November 1851.
+Once again, with her influence, the Queen Dowager Myeonggyeong had Cheoljong marry the daughter of Kim Mun-geun, who was a third cousin of the Queen Dowager, on 15 November 1851.
 The daughter was later known as Queen Cheorin.
-Queen Cheorin had their only son in 1858, named Yi Yung-jun, but the infant died less than a year later in 1859.

-Following the wedding of Cheoljong in 1851, Queen Sunwon ended her regency.
+Following the wedding of Cheoljong in 1851, the Queen Dowager ended her regency.
 However, politics were still controlled by Queen Sunwon's family, the Andong Kim clan.
 But when the Grand Queen Dowager died in 1857, all power was drawn to the Pungyang Jo clan and being the most senior member as Grand Queen Dowager, she was able to enforce her family's influence.

+Queen Cheorin had her only son in 1858, named Yi Yung-jun, but the infant died less than a year later in 1859.

-In January 1864, King Cheoljong died without an heir, but had a daughter who lived until 1872.
+In January 1864, King Cheoljong died without an heir, but had a daughter from a concubine who lived until 1872.